 I was lying in bed one morning, listening to the chickens next door as the sun began shining through my window.
-I had recently taken up snorkeling again and my mind remained captivated by the beauty that lay just below the water’s surface.
-I had been trying to think of a more abstract mixed media work that would capture the beauty of this, with the clear blue ocean, glorious flora, intriguing ruined buildings and warm sunshine.
-As I slowly woke with my dogs snuggling against me in their it’s-morning-time-to-be-goofey-way—as dogs like to do.
-The idea struck me—an image that I felt captured the beauty I loved here on Terceira.
+I had recently taken up snorkeling again and my mind remained captivated by the beauty of the ocean.
+I’d been wanting to explore some abstract mixed media works to capture this–the clear blue ocean, pretty flowers, intriguing ruined buildings, and warm sunshine.
+As I slowly woke with my dogs snuggling against me in their it’s-morning-time-to-be-goofey-way—as dogs like to do, an idea started to come to mind.

 When I had a free moment at work, I drew this quick sketch to remember my concept until I had time to begin work on the piece.